guerinoni/tictactoe/README.md

 Game of tic tac toe with a strong AI.

-Suuport for Linux and macOS.
+Suuport for Linux, macOS and Windows.

 ![](./docs/screenshot.png)